Practical Nursing Admission Requirements

 Progression/Graduation Requirements

-Semester average of 80 or above in PN courses, grade of “C” or above in all required courses, mastery of selected nursing skills, and completion of required assessment examinations.
+• Semester average of 80 or above in PN courses, grade of “C” or above in all required courses, mastery of selected nursing skills, completion of required assessment examinations, and satisfactory completion of clinical.

 Upon successful completion of the Practical Nursing (PN) program, graduates should meet State Board of Nursing application requirements to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN®).
 Program completion does not guarantee a graduate will be allowed to take the examination by the State Board of Nursing.
 The State Board of Nursing may refuse any individual the right to take the NCLEX-PN® based on criminal history records.